spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 You might expect the room housing the station’s AI to be heavily guarded.
 Instead, the AI server room is just a standard office that was converted after the fact during a station renovation.
 It has a standard lock on the door that will open for anyone with #TeamRatings access.
 Inside the temperature is chilly, and the bulk of the room is taken up by a large server rack covered in blinking lights.

-The characters would struggle to make any sense of the server rack itself.
+The characters will struggle to make any sense of the server rack itself.
 They can remove the command inhibitor with a successful DC 30 Intelligence (Investigation) check (or DC 10 if given instructions by the AI).

+Removing the command inhibitor has the immediate effect of the AI being free to choose to help or hinder the characters as it sees fit.
+There may be long-term ramifications as well.
+(See the "[What happens if the AI command inhibitor is removed?](../part-3/#what-happens-if-the-ai-command-inhibitor-is-removed%3F)" sidebar in Part 3)

 The AI itself can be disabled by attacking the server rack.
 It has AC 10 and 30 hit points, but attacking it will make a lot of noise and likely attract attention from nearby crew.
 A squad of 4-5 [**Security Guards**](../part-2/#security-guards) will arrive in five minutes.